Red Light Green Light Method for Solving Large Markov Chains: Numerical results

 \item[GSo-PR] The Gauss-Southwell method, which is only applied to PageRank, but it is an important application.
 See its detailed description in Algorithm~\ref{alg:GSo}.
 For comparison, we will apply some scheduling heuristics for choosing $G_t$ as in RLGL.
 For instance, GSo-PR\_RR stands for the version of Gauss-Southwell method scheduling green light in round robin fashion. \end{description}

 Since our main aim is the computation of stationary distributions and/or PageRank for large Markov chains, web graphs naturally provide challenging examples.
 Besides their size, web graphs present even more challenges: heterogeneity in terms of node degrees, clustering structure, absorbing strongly connected components.
 In addition to the web graphs we also tested two synthetic graphs: a stochastic block model graph and a two wheels graph.
-The stochastic block model present clustering structure and the two wheels graph (see Figure~\ref{fig:twowheels}), despite being a simple graph, in addition to its clustering structure, presents significant degree heterogeneity.
+The stochastic block model presents clustering structure and the two wheels graph (see Figure~\ref{fig:twowheels}), despite being a simple graph, in addition to its clustering structure, presents significant degree heterogeneity.
 We have also compared numerically the optimal solution with various heuristics on the mean-field three-block SBM.
 We summarize the graph data in Table~\ref{tab:graphs}.
+In Tables~\ref{tab:gmres} and \ref{tab:gmres2} we compare the average processing times over $10$ runs of RLGL and GMRES for the residual to be lower than a value $\varepsilon$, i.e., until the condition $||\hat \pi_{t}-\hat \pi_{t}P||_1 < \varepsilon$ is satisfied.
+When comparing with the other methods in Figures~\ref{fig:harvard500} to \ref{fig:3blocks-MF-opt}, we plot for each method the \textit{error}, $||\hat \pi_{t}-\hat \pi ||_1$, as a function of the number of normalized iterations.
+The latter quantity is defined as the cumulative number of graph links, used to update the algorithm state, divided by the number of links in the graph.
+The reference value $\hat{\pi}$, used to measure the error, is an approximation of the stationary distribution $\pi^*$ calculated with the PI method.
+The PI method is iterated until $||\hat \pi_{t}-\hat \pi_{t+1} ||_1$, where $\hat \pi_{t+1}=\hat \pi_{t}P$, is two orders of magnitude smaller than the minimum error presented in the corresponding figure, at which point we set $\hat \pi = \hat \pi_t$.
+The quality of this approximation is confirmed by the fact that the estimated error $||\hat \pi_{t}-\hat \pi ||_1$ for the GS method decreases linearly (in log scale), for the range of errors presented, as theoretically predicted for $||\hat \pi_{t}- \pi^* ||_1$.

 First of all, we would like to note that RLGL\_PC and RLGL\_Theta nearly always outperform the other methods (see Figures \ref{fig:harvard500PR}-\ref{fig:3blocks-MF-opt}).
 Figure \ref{fig:uk-2007-05-1000000PR} presents one exception: GSo-PR\_Theta very slightly outperforms RLGL\_Theta on the uk-2007-05-1000000 web graph.
 However, on the smaller instance uk-2007-05-100000 (see Figure \ref{fig:uk-2007-05-100000PR}), RLGL\_Theta outperforms GSo-PR\_Theta for both values $\theta=1$ and $\theta=2$.